 In that sense, having to make a change was difficult.
 The team had an emotional connection and an identity tied to the name and the quirky logo we’d had for the past 4 years.

 I was also hesitant to alienate or lose anyone who knew us by that name or was searching for us using it.
 I knew it would be a lot of work.
-For legal reasons (and other benefits which follow), I was determined to make the best of it.
+For legal reasons (and other benefits that follow), I was determined to make the best of it.

 Below are some results of the change.
 Many of these results were unexpected.
 I’m sharing them in the hope that it may help others who have to consider a name change at some stage.